-- 1. a special exception application; - 2. affidavit and consent of property owner (if the owner is someone other than the petitioner); - 3. a copy of the deed for the property involved; - 4. the required filing fee; and - 5. required supportive information.
-Supportive information shall include, but not be limited to the following: - a.
+- 1. A special exception application; - 2.
+Affidavit and consent of property owner (if the owner is someone other than the petitioner); - 3.
+A copy of the deed for the property involved; - 4.
+The required filing fee; and - Required supportive information.Supportive information shall include, but not be limited to the following: - a.
 Site Plan b.
+Letter of Intent